-His Total Resources are \$19,203 based on
+His Total Resources are \$17,453 based on

-Parental deeming contribution of \$2,442 See pages 15 - 17 for parental deeming formula.
-Spousal deeming contribution of \$4,201 See pages 17 for spousal deeming formula.
-Summer deeming contribution of \$6,420 See page 14 for summer deeming formula.
-Government student assistance of \$6,140 See page 12 for government student financial assistance.
+Parental deeming contribution of \$4,262 See page 17 for parental deeming formula.
+Spousal deeming contribution of \$631 See page 19 for spousal deeming formula.
+Summer deeming contribution of \$6,420 See page 16-17 for summer deeming formula.
+Government student assistance of \$6,140 See page 14 for government student financial assistance.

-Joe's Total Resources are less than his Total Expenses by \$26,386, which means he has Unmet Need (\$45,589 - \$19,203).
+Joe's Total Resources are less than his Total Expenses by \$36,284, which means he has Unmet Need (\$53,737 - \$17,453).
 His financial aid award letter will state that he is eligible for both bursaries (non-repayable grants) and interest-free loans (repayable to the bank from which the loan is received) from the Faculty of Law.